Understanding Your Options

 Nerve or Vascular Injury

 Any time you have surgery, the surgeon does everything possible to avoid damaging nerves and blood vessels that are near the surgical site.
-One small skin nerve that gives sensation to the outside part of your upper thigh is often unavoidably stretched during surgery.
-Many patients after anterior hip replacement will have a small area on their outer thigh which is numb.
+One small skin nerve that gives sensation to the outside part of your knee is often unavoidably stretched during surgery.
+Many patients after knee replacement will have a small area on their outer knee area which is numb.
 Over the course of a year, that numb spot gets very small and is often not noticeable or bothersome, as it is not in a part of your body that is very sensitive.

-If you have any questions regarding anterior hip replacement or if you would like to schedule an appointment with Dr. Blake Peterson, please call (816) 233-9888 or click on the Appointment Request button.
+If you have any questions regarding partial knee replacement or if you would like to schedule an appointment with Dr. Blake Peterson or Dr. Corey A. Trease please call (816) 233-9888 or click on the Appointment Request button.